-ACTION DESCRIPTION PROGRESS ~ 3.2.1b Development of a Masterplan and Structure Plan for St Marys.
-Council endorsed the St Marys Town Centre Structure Plan at the 28 November 2022 Ordinary Meeting.
+OUTCOME 3: WE PLAN AND SHAPE OUR GROWING CITY ACTION DESCRIPTION PROGRESS 3.2.1b Development of a Council endorsed the St Marys Town Centre Structure Masterplan and Structure Plan at the 28 November 2022 Ordinary Meeting.
+Plan for St Marys.
 Work has commenced on the St Marys Town Centre Master Plan through the engagement of various consultants preparing technical studies to inform the development of the master plan.
-The following technical studies are currently in development: Multi-modal Transport Modal Feasibility and Market Analysis Urban Ecology Action Plan Environmental Sustainability Study First Nations Study St Marys Community Hub High-Level Business Case Two more studies are in the procurement phase: Integrated Water Management Plan Land Contamination Study • 3.2.1c Development of a Structure Plan for Penrith City Centre.
-The development of a Structure Plan for Penrith City Centre is due to start in a different financial year.
+The following technical studies are currently in development: Multi-modal Transport Modal Feasibility and Market Analysis Urban Ecology Action Plan Environmental Sustainability Study First Nations Study European Heritage Study St Marys Community Hub High-Level Business Case Two more studies are in the procurement phase: o Integrated Water Management Plan Land Contamination Study 3.2.1c Development of a The development of a Structure Plan for Penrith City Structure Plan for Penrith Centre is due to start in a different financial year.
+City Centre.
 Updates and refinements to the Structure Plan developed in 2020 are on hold, awaiting further directions from the NSW Government considering the recommendations of the Flood Inquiry.
-In the fourth quarter of 2023-24, a draft planning analysis report will be prepared for Penrith City Centre. • 3.2.1d Development of a Structure Plan for the Quarter.
-A high-level Structure Plan for the Quarter was developed as part of the endorsed Interim East-West Corridor Strategy in 2020.
+In the fourth quarter of 2023-24, a draft planning analysis report will be prepared for Penrith City Centre.
+3.2.1d Development of a A high-level Structure Plan for the Quarter was developed Structure Plan for the as part of the endorsed Interim East-West Corridor Strategy Quarter. in 2020.
 The development of an updated Structure Plan for The Quarter is not due to start in this financial year.
 Council will continue to work with the State Government in planning for this area in the context of the Greater Penrith to Eastern Creek Growth Area.
-3.2.1e Development of a Structure Plan for Werrington and Kingswood.
-A high-level Structure Plan for Werrington and Kingswood was developed as part of the endorsed Interim East-West Corridor Strategy in 2020.
-The development of an updated Structure Plan for Werrington and Kingswood is not due to start in this financial year.
+3.2.1e Development of a A high-level Structure Plan for Werrington and Kingswood Structure Plan for was developed as part of the endorsed Interim East-Werrington and West Corridor Strategy in 2020.
+The development Kingswood. of an updated Structure Plan for Werrington and Kingswood is not due to start in this financial year.
 Council will continue to plan for this area in the context of the Greater Penrith to Eastern Creek Growth Area.